Open framework · Community-built · Free

 Asks: how strong is the system itself?

-21 checks across 5 security areas — Robustness, Fairness, Transparency, Privacy, Containment — each scored 0–4 on a fixed rubric.
+23 checks across 5 security areas — Robustness, Fairness, Transparency, Privacy, Containment — each scored at one of five normalized anchors from 0.00 to 1.00.

 LAYER 2 · THE DEPLOYMENT